BsNoSi/yellow-extension-ontime/README.md

 **end_of_display** (optional) including this date the external file is shown

 **start_of_display** (optional) without end date the display starts on the specific date with no end

+> Without start or end date the given file is always shown.

 **displaymode** (optional) if `1` the external file is shown as teaser (up to `[--more--]` including title)